 Look around, and AI is thriving across all areas of industry, although its complexity varies.
 Its more familiar face is the automated models behind marketing and workforce management systems, automated order and billing processes, automated production lines and text-processing chatbots.
 Then there are less well-known forms of automation that involve human-in-the-loop models, such as systems that scan legal documents to identify key information for experts to assess, or image recognition systems that support medical professionals by highlighting potential cancer in cell samples.
 The man and machine model is a successful one, supporting people to do their jobs better by speeding up the process and reducing levels of human error.

-Right now, specialists are working to factor in the effects of the coronavirus pandemic to AI.
+Right now, specialists are still working to factor in the effects of the coronavirus pandemic to AI.
 Human behaviour has changed – take, for example, the shift to online shopping – so the data that AI models are trained on must be updated and the models re-trained.
-AI is being asked to model different pandemic scenarios, too.
-This means moving away from machine learning towards AI techniques that rely on available, not historic, data.
-Experts are moving to model-based, knowledge-based and agent-based techniques as a result.
-The pandemic is also removing barriers to AI by prompting the creation of large, open and free data repositories.
+AI has been asked to model different pandemic scenarios, but has faced practical obstacles as reported by a 2020 workshop run at the Alan Turing Institute (ATI).
+The pandemic has removed barriers to AI by prompting the creation of large, open and free data repositories.
 Data giants, such as Google, Facebook and Apple have made banks of anonymous, aggregated location information available that can be used for new types of modelling to help communities plan and manage resources better.
+With better access to high-quality, unbiased, and standardised data AI could have done much more the ATI report concludes.
+It's also important to aim for a high level of diversity in both research teams and decision-makers to guarantee inclusivity and fairness in AI models and their applications.

 It’s clear that AI has significant benefits, but those benefits are coming at a far too high a price.
 AI is currently a pressurised technological race with little regulation or ethical frameworks, so we’re learning AI best practice the hard way – in the wake of problems.
 You only have to look at the Cambridge Analytica scandal, the growth in deep fakes and fake news, and the Tay chatbot that learned to be racist in less than 24 hours, to see the potential for disaster.